 1 Broadway # 14, Cambridge, MA 02142

-Targeting MetAP2 in combination with other treatments is expected to potentiate those treatments by making the tumor mircoenvironment more receptive to cytotoxic drugs and immunotherapy.
+Targeting MetAP2 in combination with other treatment modalities could potentiate those treatments by making the tumor mircoenvironment more receptive to cytotoxic drugs and immunotherapy.

 MetAP2 has been shown to be upregulated in many cancers compared with normal tissues (Tucker 2008).
 Clinical studies of small-molecule fumagillin derivatives have demonstrated anti-tumor activity, though toxicity challenges (particularly neurotoxicity) prevented further development of these compounds (Tran 2004) (Kudelka 1998) (Bhargava 1999).